KarenTestsStuff/conferencesApp/README.md

 1. Retrieve All Conferences - access token is unchecked
 2. Get Conference By Id - access token is unchecked
 3. Delete Conference By Id - access token is unchecked

+Event Logging Chapter:
+Activity 1
+Review the application to identify 3 events for these categories:
+ 1-Application events (things we can control) 2-Integration events (what do we depend on)
+ 3-Domain events (things outside of our control)

+Application
+1. Delete user
+2. Create a conference
+3. Sign in

+Integration
+1. MongoDB
+2. Passport
+3. jwt

+Domain
+1. Parking garage cell signal
+2. Airplane mode
+3. Age of mobile/desktop device